wcbing/support.typora.io/_posts/basic/2016-01-01-Markdown Reference.md

 > This is another blockquote with one paragraph.
 There are three empty lines to separate two blockquotes.
 ```

 In Typora, typing ‘>’ followed by your quote contents will generate a quote block.
 Typora will insert a proper ‘>’ or line break for you.
-Nested block quotes (a block quote inside another block quote) by adding additional levels of ‘>’.
+Nest block quotes (a block quote inside another block quote) by adding additional levels of ‘>’.

 ### Lists